 The advantage of this plan is that the child won’t be subject to a medical examination, and little to no underwriting is involved.

-But, some carriers may require parents to answer some medical questions related to their children, such as if any have pre-existing conditions.
+But, some carriers may require parents to answer a few medical questions related to their children, such as if any have pre-existing conditions.
 The child rider is an excellent option if there is any risk of genetic conditions.

-As mentioned earlier, the coverage for the individual whole life policy ranges at about five times the initial coverage of the rider.
-It will also begin to accumulate on its cash value.
+As mentioned earlier, the coverage for converting the rider to an individual whole life policy ranges from about three to five times the initial coverage of the rider.
+It will also begin to accumulate cash value.

 Whether we like it or not, sometimes families must unexpectedly go through the tragic loss of a child.